 Like all watches tested, this watch shows current altitude and barometric pressure.
 In addition, it produces graphs for both that are clear, easy-to-use, color-coded, and better than the Suunto graphs.
 The graph times are easy to change, and you can view the altitude and barometric graphs in different hourly increments (for example: 4 hours, 24 hrs, 48 hrs).
 This watch also features an auto or manual calibration option for altitude.

 This uses GPS along with barometric pressure to automatically calibrate the altimeter.
 We also like the auto-climb function that detects elevation changes automatically.
 It also features a storm alert and tracks weather patterns to determine if storms are moving in or out of the area.
 Overall, the altimeter and barometric features collect more data than any other watch.
-However, we were surprised to learn that when looking over a log, there is no additional graph to show just trip information, like we see with the Suunto Traverse.
+However, we were surprised to learn that when looking over a log, there is no additional graph to show just trip information.

 In addition to the classic altimeter features, the Fenix 3 is stacked with GPS-enabled features.
 The GPS allows data collection of metrics like distance, time, speed of ascent/descent, and more.
 You can pair this with a smartphone to get Smart Notifications.
 In addition, this watch is best known for its fitness tracking.
 Track your activity to help achieve fitness goals.
 One of the coolest features that we found on this watch is the virtual partner.
 You can race an activity uploaded from the Garmin Connect app and check your progress.